Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: Lower bound on the free energy

 Now, we consider two contributions.
 First, if \(n \in \{n_1,\ldots, n_k\}\), this gives a term

 where~\(k\) is simply a combinatorial factor due to the choice of index \(i \in \{1,\ldots, k\}\) such that~\(n=n_i\).
 Second, if \(n \notin \{n_1,\ldots, n_k\}\), this gives a term

 where the combinatorial factor is due to the choice of interval \((n_{i-1},n_i)\) in which~\(n\) falls.
-All together, after a change of index for the second term, the left-hand side in \eqref{eq:LexpL} is equal to
+Altogether, after a change of index for the second term, the left-hand side in \eqref{eq:LexpL} is equal to

-Noting that \(\beta^2(1 + \sigma^2(\beta)^{-1})\) is bounded by a constant, we focus on sum.
+Noticing that \(\beta^2(1 + \sigma^2(\beta)^{-1})\) is bounded by a constant, we therefore focus on sum.
 We use the following upper bound, see \cite[Lemma~5.4]{CSZ19-Dickman}: there is a constant \(c>0\) such that, for every \(k \geq 1\)